 We will acknowledge receipt of your application within 5 working days, or return it if incomplete.

-An awards panel will assess applications in July 2018.
+An awards panel will assess applications from July 2019.

 You can read about previous grant awards below.